Eric Feldt: Early life

 Feldt was born in Ingham, North Queensland, on 3 January 1899, the eighth child of Swedish immigrants, Peter Nilsson Feldt, a cane farmer, and Augusta Blixt.
 Feldt attended the local school before winning a scholarship to Brisbane Grammar School where he boarded for a year.
 He then won selection for the first intake of cadets into the Royal Naval College in 1913, being the only cadet from Queensland.

 He graduated as a midshipman in 1917 and sailed to England in April 1917 where he initially served on HMS Canada.
 He was promoted to lieutenant in February in 1920.
 In 1922 he left the Navy and was placed on the retired list.

 In February 1923, Feldt became a clerk in the public service of the mandated Territory of New Guinea.
 He rose to a patrol officer and then to district officer.
 In Brisbane, on 10 January 1933, he married Nancy Lynette Echlin.
 They had no children.

 Feldt suffered a near-fatal bout of scrub typhus in 1935.
-Although fortunate to recover, he felt he never regained his pre-illness level of robust health.
+Although he recovered, he felt he never regained his pre-illness level of robust health.
 On recovery he took up the position of Warden of Wau goldfields.